 After a person has done all they can to help others, after they have gone far beyond what is reasonable, they need to have the wisdom to judge their own compassion by those who understand and appreciate it!

 P.S.
-To see a much better explain of philanthropy visit VRIA's VacationRentalAngels.com program where Owners can announce their donations to worthy charities.
+To see a much better explain of philanthropy visit VRAI's VacationRentalAngels.com program where Owners can announce their donations to worthy charities.

-Or, click here to make a donation to the Ski For All Organization..
+Or, go to OutdoorsForAll.org and make a donation to a worthy group.
 They deserve it.